wkolowski/Type-Theory-Wishlist/README.md

 & c => "42"
 ```

-Of course we don't need to apply the arguments positionally, we can also use the tuple syntax or the copattern syntax.
+Of course we don't need to apply the arguments positionally - we can also use the tuple syntax or the copattern syntax.
 Note that the unnamed argument of `b` is in fact called `b`, just like the constructor itself, and analogously for `c`.

 ```
 ab-a : ab.a = tt := refl